ea1fsc/telegram-dapnet-bot/docs/how-it-works.md

 On startup, CSV values in `users.dapnet_rics` are backfilled into `user_rics` if needed.

 RadioID: `https://radioid.net/api/dmr/user/?callsign=…`.
 Network errors do **not** block registration; you simply get fewer suggestions.
-DMR IDs above 2097151 lose the first digit to fit POCSAG (same rule as historic PagerBot).
+DMR IDs above 2097151 lose the first digit to fit POCSAG.

 ## Project modules (operators / developers)